COVID-19: Sindh govt issue heath advisory for public offices

-KARACHI: In order to safeguard its employees from novel Coronavirus, the Sindh government on Saturday issued a heath advisory for public offices, ARY News reported.
+KARACHI: In order to safeguard its employees from novel Coronavirus, the Sindh government on Saturday issued a health advisory for public offices, ARY News reported.

 In the fresh advisory, the government departments have been asked to allow one-third of their staff to attend the office to run the essential services.